MarioChao/HighStakes-96969Y/README.md

 Modify robot specifications in [`robotInfo.cpp`](./src/Utilities/robotInfo.cpp).

+## Chassis Configuration

+Modify chassis sensors & odometry in [`global-vars.cpp`](./src/global-vars.cpp).

+Notes:

+- Some dummy sensors create an error if you read its value immediately after starting the program!
+	- Optical shaft encoder
+	- Inertial sensor

 ## About

 Our main control program is organized into the categories [`Autonomous`](./include/Autonomous/), [`Controller`](./include/Controller/), and [`Mechanics`](./include/Mechanics/).